28 Different Types of Weevils With Pictures

 The White-Fringed Weevil, also known as the Naupactus leucoloma, is a type of weevil found in the United States, Mexico, and Central America.

-While different types of weevils are known for their destructive nature, the White-Fringed Weevil is considered beneficial in some ways.
+While different types of weevils are known for their destructive nature, the White-Fringed Weevil is beneficial in some ways.

 This makes it a valuable asset in agricultural and conservation efforts.